Looking back at the Seahawks’ 2013 Super Bowl season: Week 1 vs. Carolina

 Safety Earl Thomas

 It was a day when defense ruled — which only made sense considering Seattle finished first in the NFL in defense that year and Carolina second.
 So it was fitting a defender was the player of the game after making the play of the game.
-Thomas, then in his fourth NFL season, led the Seahawks with 10 tackles and also got credit for forcing a fumble by Carolina running back DeAngelo Williams at the Seattle 8-yard line with 5:25 to play, the Panthers on the verge of a go-ahead score.
+Thomas, then in his fourth NFL season, led the Seahawks with 10 tackles and also got credit for forcing a fumble by Carolina running back DeAngelo Williams at the Seattle 8-yard line with 5:25 to play and the Panthers on the verge of a go-ahead score.
 Tony McDaniel recovered, and the Seahawks ran out the clock.

 Key play

 The fumble by Williams and Seattle’s recovery turned out to be about as big as any moment in Seattle’s regular season.
-The play began at the Seattle 24, the Panthers having used two personal foul penalties on the Seahawks to get close.
-Williams broke free down the sideline where Richard Sherman corralled him and Thomas came in from behind to punch the ball out, with McDaniel recovering.
+The play began at the Seattle 24, the Panthers having used two personal-foul penalties on the Seahawks to get close.
+Williams broke free down the sideline, where Richard Sherman corralled him and Thomas came in from behind to punch the ball out, with McDaniel recovering.
 But a close runner-up in importance was Seattle’s winning touchdown just a few minutes before — a 43-yard pass from Russell Wilson to Jermaine Kearse with 10:21 left.
 The TD was the first of Kearse’s career and capped the most yards Wilson threw for all season — 320, which at the time was also a career high — while completing 25 of 33 passes for the one TD and no interceptions.

 What it meant

 The win ultimately proved to be as important as any all year.
-While you can never know for sure what would have happened if the result had been different that day, Carolina ended up finishing 12-4 to Seattle’s 13-3.
+While you can never know for sure what would have happened if the result had been different that day, Carolina ended up 12-4 to Seattle’s 13-3.
 Reverse that result and if everything else had stayed the same it would have been the Panthers — who started 1-3 before winning 11 of their last 12 — with home-field advantage throughout the playoffs and not Seattle.
 Carolina ended up losing at home in the divisional round to the 49ers, setting up the cataclysmic NFC title game in Seattle between the Seahawks and San Francisco.

 Quote to note